commandbox-modules/commandbox-migrations/README.md

 ```

 The `defaultGrammar` sets the correct Database Grammar for `qb` to use to build your schema.
 Available grammar options can be found in the [qb documentation](https://elpete.gitbooks.io/qb/content/).
-If AutoDiscover gives you problems, use one of the distinct versions (MySQLGrammar, SQLServerGrammar).

 > You don't have to use qb's `SchemaBuilder` to use `cfmigrations`.
 > Just run your own migrations using `queryExecute` and you can have complete control over your sql.